nitinsingh33/Design-Analysis-of-Algorithms/README.md

 # Design & Analysis of Algorithms

 Welcome to the **Design & Analysis of Algorithms** repository!
 This repository contains various algorithms, their design techniques, and analyses for performance optimization.
-Whether you're a student, researcher, or developer, you'll find useful examples and explanations for understanding and implementing key algorithms in computer science.
+Whether you're a student or developer, you'll find useful examples and explanations for understanding and implementing key algorithms in computer science.

 ---